davidmeadejr/github-curriculum-vitae/README.md

 Fundamentally I enjoy the challenge of solving real world problems.
 Which is what initiallly drew me to software engineering.
 It has equipped me with the skills to build things people want but do not know how to get.
 I prefer to think about problems that are related to the barriers between people and technology.
 Along with how I can leverage my programming skills to help create a seamless digital future.
 With like-minded individuals.

-My unique experience as a technology degree apprentice.
-Software engineering bootcamp graduate.
-Plus, industry experience has been key to my success.
-Equipping me to work proactively and collaboratively throughout the software development lifecycle.
-Combining technical aptitude with industry experience.
-I consistently exceed expectations and help build innovative products.
+Most recently, this was demonstrated in a side project I co-founded called Divvy.
+Which is an iOS bill-splitting app where I learned React Native and built 8 components along with 6 screens and routing to handle the user flow.
+It was presented to over 80 attendees at a full-stack software engineering bootcamp demo day.
+Where it received overwhelmingly positive feedback.

 * ### Autodidact (Self-Learner)

 I consider myself an autodidact.
 As I did not take the conventional route of learning computer science by going to university.
 In 2017, I was awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
 For high-achieving, diverse talent out of more than 900 applications nationwide.
 Where I programmed the internal learning and mentoring platform.
 Which grew to 250+ engineers as users.
 Along with improving the UX for 30 internal product teams.
 In both cases, learning TypeScript and Angular on the job.

 In addition to this, while in the web3 space I was exposed to multiple technologies.
 Such as React, Solidity and Rust.
-Which I taught myself on the job.
-Most notably builing an initial NFT project POC pitched to Dennis Rodman with these tools.
+Most notably, spearheading the development of the Rodheads NFT project.
+Where I figured out how to generate 2440 Dennis Rodman inspired NFTs in a week using React, TypeScript, Rust and Solana.
+This was then used as part of a pitch to Dennis Rodman and his management team.
 The promotional video of the NFTs I generated can be found here → <a href="https://twitter.com/ThrillDAO/status/1470752410771595265">
 Rodheads</a>.